HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 - For a load of 10,000 concurrent users, we used 7 core pods.
 To maintain good response times for 30,000 concurrent users, we proportionally increased the number of core pods to 23.

-- Increase the memory allocation for the DAM pod by approximately 1024Mi for every 10,000 concurrent users to prevent Out of Memory (OOM) issues.
+- Increase the memory allocation for the DAM and haproxy pods by approximately 1024Mi for every 10,000 concurrent users to prevent Out of Memory (OOM) issues.

 - Increase the CPU allocation for the haproxy pod by approximately 1 CPU for every 10,000 concurrent users.